 On the way to the hotel (the Hilton in Prague Old Town) Monday, Max and I stopped by the Macao and Wok Restaurant for lunch.
 I had a variety of Chinese-style dumplings and 2 beers.
 I then caught up with the other Aussie Vanguards (and Drew).
 We stopped at a place called Sklep Na Porici and I had 2 Pilsner Urquell unfiltered beers.
 At the hotel before dinner Steven Onofaro bought me a beer in the hotel bar.

 For dinner we had a welcome reception at T-Anker.
 It was a rooftop bar / restaurant with stunning views of the city.
-The staff were a little surprised that we all wanted to eat our meals at the same time, but I eventually managed to get hold of a chicken schnitzel.
+The staff were a little surprised that we all wanted to eat our meals at the same time, but I eventually managed to get hold of a chicken schnitzel and mashed potatoes.
 I also had 4 beers.
 We stopped at a bar called Potrefená Husa (?) on the way back to the hotel.
 I had another beer that David Kawula paid for.
 At the hotel I had another beer, paid for by Shane Williford, before heading to bed.

 I had breakfast at the hotel, consisting of eggs, bacon, chicken sausage, and a flat white.
 The beauty of the hotel was that it didn’t matter what coffee you ordered, it would invariably be a flat white.
 Matt Crape gave me a 3D-printed Vanguard thing before the sessions started, and I picked up a Vanguard pin as well.

 During the break I had coffee and a chicken, ham, and cheese panini snack.
 Lunch was in the hotel, and I had beef, fish, pasta, roast vegetables and some water.
 During the afternoon break I helped myself to some coffee and an apple tatin.
 Adam Fisher kindly gave me some CDs from his rock and roll days.
 They were really cool.